 - Stay proactive about a future economic downturn.
-Our article will get you started and keep you busy.
+This article will get you started and keep you busy.

 - Stay powered up with enough rest, body and mind exercises, hydration, and proper nutrition.

-- Stay up-to-date on your state and municipal tax changes related to COVID-19.
+- Stay up-to-date on your state and municipal tax changes related to coronavirus (COVID-19).

 Stay busy and stay safe!